Intercultural Competency

 To pass the test you must:

-• Pass at least two of the three knowledge questions AND in the remaining question achieve at least Band 3; and
+• Pass at least two of three knowledge questions; and

-• Pass at least two of three scenario questions AND in the remaining question achieve at least Band 3 in both criteria.
+• Pass at least two of three scenario questions.

-At the end of each course round, all tests submitted will be sent to examiners for marking.
+At the end of each test session, all tests submitted will be sent to examiners for marking.

-You should receive your results within 8 weeks of the end of your course.
+You should receive your results within 8 weeks of the test date.

 • Paid reviews of test results and supplementary tests are not available for Intercultural Competency tests.

-• You will be offered a re-sit of the whole test if you fail the test.
+• You will be offered a supplementary test if you fail just one section of the test.
+You will be offered a resit of the whole test if you fail two sections of the test.
 You will need to pay the test fee again for each additional test.

 • You may have a maximum of two test re-sits.
 After the third failed attempt, your credential application will be deemed unsuccessful.